Two raptor species annually travel thousands of kilometres along the west Pacific rim, with fair numbers sometimes passing Hong Kong in spring

 Satellite transmitters, and a spectacular morning on Po Toi

 In tandem with direct observations, researchers have also used radar to detect flocks of Grey-faced Buzzards.
 This revealed that in spring, the northbound birds of prey mainly travel over or near Taiwan – helping explain why, on typical days, only strays reach Hong Kong; and they can travel at up to 50km/hr.
-Given that Hong Kong is around 800km from the north tip of Luzon, this means at least 16 hours of non-stop flying for birds departing the Philippines to reach Hong Kong: a marathon flight, particularly for birds of prey that typically migrate during daylight hours.
+Given that Hong Kong is around 800km from the north tip of Luzon (see Spring Migration of Diurnal Raptors in Northern Luzon, Philippines, along the Oceanic Flyway in 2015 and 2016, though only abstract is not paywalled), this means at least 16 hours of non-stop flying for birds departing the Philippines to reach Hong Kong: a marathon flight, particularly for birds of prey that typically migrate during daylight hours.

 Another Taiwanese study providing valuable insight for Hong Kong involved fitting Grey-faced Buzzards with satellite transmitters.
 After four individuals headed south for winter, they were tracked during the spring migration, including their flights from Luzon.
 While three passed over Taiwan, one made landfall on an island in western Guangdong.
 “It was hampered by several days of strong northeast monsoon winds, but it fought its way across the sea,” reported an article in Taiwan Today – supporting the conclusion of Lam Chiu-ying and me that pulses of these birds of prey in Hong Kong result from easterly airstreams deflecting them off course.